rodrigorivera/docker-cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
     │
     ├── scripts            <- Helper scripts to manage the docker container │